nsnam/ns-3-dev-git/src/lte/doc/source/lte-testing.rst

  - the UE context at the eNB is present
  - the RRC state of the UE Context at the eNB is CONNECTED_NORMALLY

-Additionally, all the conditions of the ``LteRrcConnectionEstablishmentTestCase`` are evaluated - they are espected to be true because of the NAS behavior of immediately re-attempting the connection establishment if it fails.

 Initial cell selection